-You will now introduce an example of designer that automatically instantiates UPnP proxy components when UPnP devices are discovered on the network: the UPnP Wizard Designer.
-It should already been installed and available with a shortcut on your desktop.
+You will now see an example of designer that automatically instantiates UPnP proxy components when UPnP devices are discovered on the network: the UPnP Wizard Designer.
+It should already been installed and available with on shortcut on your desktop for more convenience (it is installed in C:\Program Files (x86)\SharpDevelop\3.0\UPnPWizardDesigner).

 Launch the designer, and start the UPnP interfaces of a SharpWComp container.
-At this time, if you launch an UPnP device like the "Network Light", the proxy component will be automatically generated, compiled, loaded in the container, and instantiated with the correct URI property.
+From this moment, if you launch a UPnP device like the "Network Light", the proxy component will be automatically generated, compiled, loaded in the container, and instantiated with the correct URI property.
 The proxy component will also be removed when the device disappears.

 You have to define with which container you want to connect this tool by selecting the right one in the Connect menu.
-You can also filter some device type to avoid to automatically create beans from every kind of device.
+You can also filter some device type to avoid to automatically create beans for such kind of devices.

-Exercice 4 : Remove all the beans in your container.
+Exercice 4: Destroy all the beans in your container.
 Start the UPnPWizardDesigner, filter the unwanted type of UPnP device and start you UPnP Light.
-You should obtain an UPnP proxy bean instantiated in your container, corresponding to this UPnP device.
+You should obtain a UPnP proxy bean corresponding to this UPnP device instanciated in your container.

-5 Creating a Composite Service: toward an Event driven Choregraphy
+5 Creating a Composite Service: toward a Choregraphy

-We know now how to use the control interface of WComp containers to remotely manage their internal assembly of components.
+You have now seen how to use the control interface of WComp containers to remotely manage their internal assembly of components, resulting in dynamic application adaptation.
 A second Web service for device interface is provided by containers, the functional interface.
 It allows to export the functionalities created by the component assembly as a new (composite) Web service for device.
 Functionalities can then be distributed as a net of containers, as you can see below.